 What did you do on New Year’s Eve – December 31st?
 Did you have a party?
-Did you make a New Year’s resolution (promise to do something better in 2017)?
+Did you make a New Year’s resolution (promise to do something better in the new year)?

 Why not make learning English your New Year’s resolution!
 Try one of these tips below and some of our previous blogs Other Ways to Learn English and How to Use More English Everyday They’ll help you learn English better and faster.